Blog

 // .presentAsDocumentGroupModal(.overCurrentContext)

-This means that any view can now be programmatically presented as a modal from a DocumentGroup.
+This means that any views can now be presented as modal views from a DocumentGroup.

-However, as you may know, SwiftUI makes heavy use of view modifiers, which often return some View.
-This means that if we apply a to a DocumentGroupModal, it’s no longer of the same type, which means that the extensions will no longer be available.
+As you may know, SwiftUI makes heavy use of view modifiers and some View.
+This means that if we apply it to a DocumentGroupModal, it’s no longer the same type, which means that the extensions will no longer be available.

-To solve this, we can add an internal DocumentGroupInspector and make the presentation extensions apply to all views instead:
+To solve this, we can add an internal DocumentGroupInspector and make these extensions apply to all views instead:

 public protocol DocumentGroupModal: View, DocumentGroupInspector {